Friday 31 July 2015

 Urban Housing: Architecture’s Role in Making Our Cities Sustainable, Equitable & Liveable

-Presented by Philip Thalis, Founding Principal, Hill Thalis Architecture + Urban Projects
+Philip Thalis, Principal, Hill Thalis Architecture and Urban Projects

 If the future of humankind is increasingly urban, then the future of inhabitation is likely to be expanded urban housing.
 Reprising housing models that extend at least as far back as the Romans, the apartment building will out of necessity become the dominant form of a new range of dwelling choices.
 Philip Thalis will investigate contradictions inherent to the form of the city and its housing – between design and economy, between quantities and qualities, between speculation and durability.
 He will explore how architecture’s embrace of such issues will help determine the extent to which our cities are sustainable, equitable and liveable.